 Hard Drive Capacity And The Road To 50TB

 SMR is even more central to Western Digital’s roadmap.
-Last year, WD released a new drive, the 26TB DC H670 UltraSMR drive.
+In 2022, WD released a new drive, the 26TB DC H670 UltraSMR drive.
 As the name suggests, this new drive uses UltraSMR, a new variation on SMR which adds large block encoding and error detection algorithms in order to increase the number of tracks-per-inch on the disk.
+The firm has also used SMR to create the 32TB HC690 out of the 28TB HC680.

 “Our major customers remain committed to adopting SMR drives as the 20% capacity gain that UltraSMR drives over CMR offers multi-generation TCO benefits to the most complex data centers worldwide.”